liammclennan/SqlDoc/README.md

-PostgresDoc
+SqlDoc
 ===========

-PostgresDoc is a unit of work + document database on Postgresql.
+SqlDoc is a unit of work + document database on Postgresql (JSON) and Sql Server (XML).
 There are [many reasons why Postgres makes a good document store](http://withouttheloop.com/articles/2014-09-30-postgresql-nosql/) including speed, stability, ecosystem, ACID transactions, mixing with relational data and joins.

 As your program runs, record a series of data updates (the unit of work).
 At the end of the unit of work persist all the changes in a transaction.
 Changes can be inserts, updates or deletes.
 PostgresDoc also provides a querying API.

-PostgresDoc is written in F# but provides APIs for F# (PostgresDoc) and C# (PostgresDocCs).
+PostgresDoc is written in F# but provides APIs for F# and C#.
 The C# version simply translates to the F# API.

 Unit of Work API
 ----------------